Ghini/ghini.desktop/doc/use_cases-zadenbank.rst

         plant where notes[category='sent'].note = '2018-pino-002'

-      You now need to edit them one by one, mark the quantity to zero, and optionally specify the reason of the change, which would be ›given away‹, and the recipient is already specified in the 'sent' note..
+      You now need to edit them one by one, mark the ›quantity‹ to zero, and optionally specify the reason of the change, which would be ›given away‹, and the recipient is already specified in the 'sent' ›Note‹.

+      This last operation could be automated, we're thinking of it, it would become a script, acting on a selection.
+Stay tuned.